DigitalGeographyLab/tweetsearcher/README.md

   bearer_token: <BEARER_TOKEN>
 ```

-and create the search parameters file `search_config.yaml` with a text editor of your choice and replace the values with ones you want.
+and create the search parameters file `search_config.yaml` with a text editor of your choice, replace the values with ones you want, and place it in the directory of the repository.
 For more specific instructions on how to build a search query see Twitter's documentation: https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query

 ```
 search_rules: